kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 ## Next up

 I want to take this application further in future posts showing you how to interact between IHP and Elm, and how use Elm within protected boundaries (requiring authentication).
-Stay tuned if these are topics that intrigue you 😊
+Read on to [part 2](https://driftercode.com/blog/ihp-with-elm-series) if these are topics that intrigue you 😊